HamKaz/hexo-theme-simple/README.md

-# First of All
+# blog_theme_simpler, before Kick-off
-This theme is for hexo, named to blog_theme_simpler.
+This is for hexo.

 Go to Demo Page : https://hamkaz.github.io